JavierGalindo91/NYC-Collisions/AWS/ReadMe.md

 The AWS environment must be configured with the correct roles and access permissions.

 ### Create IAM Roles
-Create an IAM role with necessary permissions for Lambda to access other AWS services like ECR and AWS Secrets Manager.
+Create an IAM role with necessary permissions for Lambda to access other AWS services like AWS ECR, AWS CloudWatch, and AWS Secrets Manager.

 1. Log into the AWS console and navigate to the IAM page.
 2. Under Access Management click on Roles.